foolvirus/minimal-mistakes/_pages/about.md

 ---
-title: "Page Not Found"
+title: "About me"
 layout: single
 excerpt: "Page not found.
 Your pixels are in another canvas."
 sitemap: false
-permalink: /404.html
+permalink: /about.html
 ---

 Sorry, but the page you were trying to view does not exist --- perhaps you can try searching for it below.